Use Case

 • Treat the linked analysis as the creative reference and the script as the execution layer you customize.

-Do detailed briefs restrict influencer creativity?
+Do detailed briefs restrict creator creativity?

 Other Use Cases